Aly Morani

 Aly Morani is an Indian film producer who has produced films like Dum, Raja Hindustani, Damini, Arjun and Dushmani: A Violent Love Story.
-He along with his brother Karim Morani own Cineyug, which is a production and event company.
+He, along with his brother Karim Morani, owns Cineyug which is a production and event company.

 Filmography

 Controversies

 There was an attempt on his life by the Mumbai underworld.

 Personal life

 He is married to Yasmin Aly Morani and the couple have two daughters Shirin (wife of Uday J. Singh, brother of Indian actor Vikram Singh) and Noureen Morani.